aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 1. **EC2 auto scaling**: automatically adds or removes EC2 instances based on certain conditions, like traffic, always scaling to accommodate load.
 2. **Elastic Load Balancer**: service used to distribute load evenly across available instances, to make sure no single instance reaches max capacity and fails.

-There are two types of load balancers:
+There are three types of load balancers:

 - **application load balancer**: allows you to programmatically inspect network traffic and decide how to intercept those requests and distribute them across instances.
-Ideal for HTTP traffic.
+It only routes layer 7 traffic like HTTP or HTTPS
+	- **feature 1 (programmatic routing)**: offers advanced rules and programmatic decision-making for choosing where to route ingress HTTP traffic
+	- **feature 2 (SSL termination)**: capable of handling encrypted HTTPS ingress traffic, decrypting it, and then forwarding that decrypted data to the individual instances in the target group.
-	- **when to use**: for most HTTP-based apps like web servers
+	- **when to use**: for horizontally scaling most HTTP-based apps like web servers
 - **network load balancer**: A lean, simple load balancer with limited configuration options, and has a fixed IP address.
+It routes at the layer 4 level, load balancing different protocols like TCP, UDP, SSH, etc.
-	- Ideal for non-HTTP traffic and when you have a fixed number of instances you want to distribute traffic to and you don't want to implement auto-scaling.
+	- **use case**: Ideal for non-HTTP traffic and when you have a fixed number of instances you want to distribute traffic to and you don't want to implement auto-scaling.
 	- **when to use**: for most non-HTTP based apps like cron jobs running some process.
+- **gateway load balancer**: enterprise-specific use case load balancer for directing traffic towards non-AWS infrastructure.

 Both load balancer types have two important components: